rajuyce/k8s-demo/README.md

 terraform apply
 ```

-###### Type "yes" and Enter in Terrform prompt to provision AWS resources for EKS
+###### Type "yes" and Enter in Terraform prompt to provision AWS resources for EKS

-#### Take environment configuration to backup and soure the configuration to access the K8s cluster by kubectl
+#### Take environment configuration to backup and source the configuration to access the K8s cluster by kubectl

 ```bash
 terraform output kubectl_config > kubeconfig